 England has long been one of the world’s most popular tourist destinations, attracting visitors from far and wide.
 But with so many of its counties being stunning in their own right, it may leave you questioning which one to visit?
-Dog Friendly Cottages has given us counties with diverse landscapes to those bursting with cultural heritage, we’ve found the top 10 counties to visit this 2020.
+Dog Friendly Cottages has given us counties with diverse landscapes to those bursting with cultural heritage, we’ve found the top 10 counties to visit in the UK.

 Cornwall’s a place that makes loving the UK far too easy.
 Opal blue waters lap against 250 miles of glorious coast and sandy beaches stretch into rugged cliffs.
 Below the rocks, lie smugglers coves and hundreds of years of seabound secrets.

 Whether you’re looking to lounge on golden sand, explore the wild rocks above or head inland for attractive attractions, fabulous food and Cornish culture, Cornwall is an astonishing place to visit.

 Join one fo local tours in Cornwall: